RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/rs_ClashBasedShell_type.md

 -   **scorefxn**: Name of score function to use
 -   **task_operations**: A comma-separated list of TaskOperations to use.
 -   **packer_palette**: A previously-defined PackerPalette to use, which specifies the set of residue types with which to design (to be pruned with TaskOperations).
--   **residue_selector**: The name of the already defined ResidueSelector that will be used by this object
+-   **residue_selector**: .
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.
 -   **resnums**: The residues to build the shell around.
 These can also be specified via the 'selector' or 'task_operations' options, or via a ResidueSelector subtag.
 -   **invert**: Select the residues that @b aren't part of the clash-based shell.
 -   **num_shells**: The number of shells to calculate.